HERRD Kids Learning Portal

 Who runs the workshops?

-Workshops are run by a mix of education providers and volunteers.
+Workshops are run by a mix of paid education providers and volunteers.
 As some sessions rely on volunteers, details may occasionally change.

 Can I suggest a workshop or topic?